valtech-ch/aem-dispatcher-filter/README.md

 This is a fundamentally weak approach.

-- Developers rarely apply simple clean-coding type norms in dispatcher filters.
+- Developers rarely apply simple clean-coding type norms to filter configuration.

 - The dispatcher filter is normally an afterthought in feature development